Paramesraja/Lib-Management-System/README.md

+# Library-Management-System
-A mini project on lib management
+ A project on library management using django framework .
+Here, I dockerized and deployed this system.

+Tech Stack: Python,Django,MySQL,Docker